Is my newborn napping enough or too much?

 How long your baby will nap for will very much depend on their age.
 According to the NHS, newborns need as much as eight hours of sleep in the daytime and a further eight hours of sleep at night.
 What a life!
 This equates to every two hours until they are about three months old.
-As your little one gets older the number of hours of day time sleep will decrease as the number of hour’s sleep they require at night increases.
+As your little one gets older the number of hours of daytime sleep will decrease as the number of hours sleep, they require at night increases.
 Many articles and magazines suggest, to begin with especially, just letting your newborn sleep for as long as they need to.
-Make the most of the piece and quiet and get some rest!
+Make the most of the peace and quiet and get some rest!

 How long should my baby nap for?

 Although your newborn will nap a lot, the maximum they are likely to sleep when they are very young is two hours at a time, waking regularly to be fed.
 It is not until your baby is between 6-8 weeks old might only just start to recognize a day and night routine.
 It is believed therefore that you should not start to implement a sleep routine until they are about three or four months old where your baby will start to follow more of a predictable pattern of sleep.